Harrison leads East Texas A&M against New Mexico after 20-point performance - WTOP News

 Albuquerque, New Mexico; Wednesday, 9 p.m.
 EST

-BOTTOM LINE: East Texas A&M visits New Mexico after Ronnie Harrison Jr. scored 20 points in East Texas A&M’s 119-60 win over the Arlington Baptist Patriots.
+BOTTOM LINE: East Texas A&M visits New Mexico after Ronnie Harrison Jr. scored 20 points in East Texas A&M’s 119-60 win against the Arlington Baptist Patriots.

+New Mexico went 16-1 at home last season while going 27-8 overall.
+The Lobos averaged 17.8 points off of turnovers, 11.4 second-chance points and 18.5 bench points last season.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.